pknell/cloud-formation-daily-test/blog.md

-# AWS Infrastructure Automated Testing
+# AWS CloudFormation Daily Testing
+*By Paul Knell*

 When it comes to Amazon Web Services (AWS), most infrastructure scripting is done using either [CloudFormation (CF)](https://aws.amazon.com/cloudformation), which is an AWS service,